-6. The year, make, model, license number, vehicle ID (vin) and engine number if a motorcycle.
-For vessels, the -OF- number or the hull number, builder, type, and length.
+6. The year, make, model, license number, vehicle ID (vin) and engine number if a motorcycle or ATV.
+For vessels, the -CF- number or the hull number, builder, type (fiberglass, wood, steel, aluminum), And Length.
 If the vessel has a trailer we will also need the same information as for a vehicle.

 7. Possession of the Vehicle/Vessel.
 Loss of possession immediately stops your lien.
-Moving the vehicle also stops your lien.
+Moving the vehicle to another location also stops your lien.

 How Long does it take to complete a lien sale?

 Vehicles under $4000 and boat under $1500, approximately 35 days.

 Vehicles over $4000 and boat over $1500, usually 90 to 120 days.